SamBuckberry/RNAseq-workshop/README.md

 ## Analysis workflow

 ### Pre-alignment
-Follow the workflow in the `fastq-quality-control` Rmd or html file which covers:
+This section covers:

 - FASTQ file quality assessment
 - Read filtering and trimming for adapters and low-quality base calls

+Follow the workflow in the [fastq-quality-control.Rmd](fastq-quality-control.Rmd) file to generate your own report, or inspect the pre-processed [fastq-quality-control.md](fastq-quality-control.md) in this repository.

 ### Alignment
 Follow the workflow in the `map-rna-subread` Rmd or html file which covers: